CHORUS-TRE/chorus-web-ui/docs/memory-bank/progress.md

 - **Workbench k8sStatus UI (2025-01-28):** Completed Phase 3 of the workbench status feature, integrating the polling hook and loading states into all relevant UI components.
 - **Workbench k8sStatus Backend (2025-01-28):** Completed Phase 1 & 2 of the workbench status feature, including domain model updates and the creation of the `useWorkbenchStatus` polling hook.
+- **OAuth Redirect Flow:** Refactored the OAuth redirect handler to be fully client-side.
+The logic from the `/api/auth/callback` route was moved directly into the `/oauthredirect/page.tsx` component, and the server-side route was deleted.

 ## 6. Upcoming Implementation